geoskimoto/GRCA-Air-Quality-Exploration-and-Ozone-Modelling/README.md

 # GRCA-Air-Quality-Exploration-and-Ozone-Modelling
-Exploration of air quality at Grand Canyon and linear regression modelling for Ozone based on exogenous variables.
+Exploration of air quality at Grand Canyon and linear regression modelling for Ozone used on exogenous variables.

 Click and open .ipynb Jupyter Notebook to see many more visualizations and analysis.